timker/docs/docs/_documentation/Endpoints.md

 ---
 slug: endpoints
-title: Rest, SOAP & default endpoints
+title: REST, SOAP & default endpoints
 ---

 When you create a service, there are by default three endpoints:

 - User-defined REST endpoint